 - a) Small volumes can usually be drained to the local sanitary sewer.
-Contact the American Fork Utilities Department. - b) Large volumes must be disposed at regulated facilities.
+Contact American Fork Public Works. - b) Large volumes must be disposed at regulated facilities.

 2. Pavement Cleaning Frequency:

 - a) There is no regular pavement washing regimen.
 Pavement washing is determined by conditions that warrant it, including but not limited to: prevention of slick or other hazardous conditions or restore acceptable appearance of pavements.